 All three components of the Alpha Centauri system have formal names.
 The primary component, Alpha Centauri A, is called Rigil Kentaurus, Alpha Centauri B is also known as Toliman, and Alpha Centauri C has the formal name Proxima Centauri.

 The name Rigil Kentaurus (pronunciation: /ˈraɪdʒəl kɛnˈtɔːrəs/) comes from the Arabic phrase Rijl al-Qinṭūrus, meaning “the foot of the Centaur.”
 It is the star’s traditional name and it refers to its position in the constellation.
 The name was approved by the International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) on November 6, 2016.
 It has also been abbreviated to Rigil Kent or just Rigil.
-It shares the same etymology as Rigel (Beta Orionis), the name of the bright star that marks the foot of Orion.
+It has the same etymology as Rigel, the name of Beta Orionis, the bright star that marks the foot of Orion.

 The name Toliman (pronunciation: /ˈtɒlɪmæn/) comes from the Arabic aẓ-Ẓalīmān or aṭ-Ṭhalīmān, meaning “the (two male) ostriches.”
 It refers to an asterism, “the ostriches,” in which Alpha Centauri was the brightest star.
 The name was once colloquially used for the entire star system.
 The IAU approved it for Alpha Centauri B on August 10, 2018.